Crystal Ninja scales online courses with AI video | HeyGen

 Kellie’s mission has always been to teach the way she would in person: clearly, honestly, and with personality.
 While her creative vision was strong, the process of producing professional video content was slow, exhausting, and unsustainable.

-HeyGen gave her the ability to turn detailed demonstrations into polished, professional courses without needing cameras or going through late nights and burnout.
+HeyGen gave her the ability to turn detailed demonstrations into polished, professional courses without needing cameras or experiencing late nights or burnout.
 It became the bridge between her creativity and her students, allowing her to teach more consistently while reclaiming time and energy.

-Before HeyGen, creating video courses meant carefully planning around her physical space and schedule.
-Kellie could only film late at night after customers had left the store and warehouse activity had stopped.

-“It always had to be really late at night,” Kellie said.
-“The house is finally quiet, it’s 11pm, I’ve been working all day, and now I have to bring the energy.”
+“It always had to be super late at night,” Kellie said.
+“The house is finally quiet, it’s 11 p.m., I’ve been working all day, and now I have to bring the energy.”

-Production was fragmented and frustrating.
-Kellie relied on multiple mobile phones, dealt with dead batteries and missing chargers, and had to manually stitch clips together afterwards.

-“It was a nightmare,” Kellie said.
-“I didn’t have professional gear, and learning how to splice everything together was overwhelming.”

 Explaining intricate crystal techniques added another challenge.
 Camera angles, cuts, and verbal explanations had to be perfect while performing delicate, detailed work.
 “I didn’t know how to put into words what I was doing while I was doing it,” Kellie said.
 “It took so much practice.”